 Collect as much payment information as possible

 Some disputes are lost because only the minimum information was required during checkout.
-This makes it difficult (sometimes impossible) for Stripe or the bank to verify that the customer is legitimate.
-For instance, while a billing ZIP code is not always necessary to process a card payment, including it allows it to be verified by the bank.
-If verification fails, you may want to consider rejecting the payment as this may be an indication of fraud.
+This makes it difficult (sometimes impossible) for Stripe or the card issuer to verify that the customer is legitimate.
+For instance, while a billing postal code is not always necessary to process a card payment, including it allows the payment to be verified by the card issuer.
+If verification fails, consider rejecting the payment as this may be an indication of fraud.

 - Customer name

 - CVC number

 - Shipping address (if different from billing address)

 Clear and frequent contact with your customers can help prevent many of the reasons for disputes.
 By responding to issues and processing refunds or replacement orders quickly, your customers are far less likely to take the time to dispute a payment.
 Make your customer service contact information easy to find, keep customers updated throughout their order process, and provide updates about deliveries.